Hennamaria07/Question_Bank/Bug.md

-# Bug Fix — Checkbox Status Not Showing
+# Bug Fix — List Item Not Adding
 ## Task

-Fix the bug so that checking the checkbox updates the message.
+Fix the bug where clicking the button should add a new list item.

 ## Buggy Code
 ``` html